ninjaguppy/ModernTiresias/content/about-me.md

 </div>
 </div>
 <p style="margin-bottom:0.5cm;">
-I am a first year PhD student at Washington University in Saint Louis.
+I am a second year PhD student at Washington University in Saint Louis.
 During my undergraduate degree I had lots of space to write.
-While I love spending my days thinking about sheaves, analytic functions, and cohomology, I wanted a place to get the thoughts out of my head and onto a page.
+While I love spending my days thinking about Pseudo-Anosov automorphsims, geodesics, and dynamics, I wanted a place to get the thoughts out of my head and onto a page.
 </p>

-If all goes well, there should be a post here every Sunday on whatever thoughts have wedged themselves into the caffeine-addled brain of a graduate student preparing for qualifying exams.
+If all goes well[fn:1], there should be a post here every Sunday on whatever thoughts have wedged themselves into the caffeine-addled brain of a graduate student preparing for qualifying exams.
 I tend to think about memory, narrative, beauty, among other things, but the last thing I want to do is put my work here in a